ji24077/Cerberus-Detection/README.md

 The project is a collaborative effort among students, facilitated by weekly meetings and continuous integration practices using GitHub for version control and task tracking.

 ## More Details
-For a comprehensive understanding of the project including the initial proposal, methodologies, and detailed results, please refer to the [Project Report folder](link-to-report-folder).
+For a comprehensive understanding of the project including the initial proposal, methodologies, and detailed results, please refer to the [Project Report folder]([link-to-report-folder](https://github.com/ji24077/Cerberus-Detection/tree/main/Project%20Report)).

 Thank you for your interest in our project.
 We hope our efforts will contribute significantly to the integrity and reliability of digital content verification.